Amanda Young: Saw II

-It is revealed in Saw II that Amanda started using heroin in jail.
+It is revealed in Saw II that Amanda started using heroin in prison.
 She was sentenced to prison after being framed by Detective Eric Matthews for a crime she did not commit.
-She appears in most of the film as one of the subjects John traps in the nerve gas house along with several other people who Eric had framed, as well as the detective's son, Daniel.
-As the last surviving woman in the nerve gas house, it seems that her character is filling the role of a final girl of the film, yet this is a red herring.
-In a twist ending, it is revealed that Amanda is working with John, seeing him as a father figure and agreeing to become his apprentice.
+She appears in most of the film as one of the contestants of a trap set by Jigsaw (John Kramer) involving a house that will flood with nerve gas after a time limit.
+Also trapped are several other people who Eric had framed, along with the detective's son, Daniel.
+As the last surviving woman in the nerve gas house, her character seems to fill the role of the film's final girl, but this is a red herring.
+In a twist ending, it is revealed that Amanda is working with John, seeing him as a father figure and working as his apprentice.
 Amanda claims that the test she experienced in the first film ultimately saved her life, and this is what caused her to join him.
-She survives the nerve gas house, saved from the violent victim Xavier by Daniel, and upon the arrival of Eric Matthews she abducts him as her first "test subject" and rescues John from his custody.
-Amanda expresses vengeful tendencies toward Eric as she tells him that the "tables have turned" and that she will make him experience what it is like to be imprisoned, as she traps him in a bathroom to rot.
-At the end of the film, Amanda claims that she intends to carry on John's work after he dies.
+She survives the nerve gas house, saved by Daniel from a violent victim Xavier, and upon the arrival of Eric Matthews she abducts him as her first "test subject" and rescues John from his custody.
+Amanda expresses vengeful tendencies toward Eric, telling him that the "tables have turned" and that she will make him experience what it is like to be imprisoned, as she traps him in a bathroom to rot.
+At the end of the film, Amanda claims that she intends to continue John's work after he dies.

+The Scott Tibbs Documentary

+Amanda has a brief appearance in the short film The Scott Tibbs Documentary, which is included on the Special Edition DVD of Saw II.
+In the short film, she is harassed by a news reporter who wants information about her experience when she was captured by Jigsaw, and Amanda responds by punching the reporter in the face and storming off.